fnproject/fdk-java/docs/FnFlowsUserGuide.md

 ```

 However, the following example is invalid, as the variable referenced inside
-the lambda, and the return type wrapped by `CloudFuture` are not serializable:
+the lambda, and the return type wrapped by `FlowFuture` are not serializable:

 ```java
 Flow rt = Flows.currentRuntime();